 To view more expert advice on a different topic, please select one from the list below.

 Q. My groom-to-be wants something a bit different and super-stylish for our wedding.
 Where should he shop?

-Dean says: Whether it's a James Bond-inspired tuxedo or stylish three-piece suit, grooms want to feel comfortable and confident on their wedding day.
+A. Dean Anderson says: Whether it's a James Bond-inspired tuxedo or stylish three-piece suit, grooms want to feel comfortable and confident on their wedding day.
 That goes for the fathers and groomsmen, too.
 They can all wear versions of the same suit to keep everyone in unison, but with slight variations to show their personal style.